-Several GNU packages, as well as the GNU system as a whole, are looking for maintainers and other assistance.
+Several other GNU packages are looking for maintainers and other assistance.
 Please see http://www.gnu.org/server/takeaction.html#unmaint if you’d like to help.
 The general page on how to help GNU is at http://www.gnu.org/help/help.html.
-To submit new packages to the GNU operating system, see http://www.gnu.org/help/evaluation.html.
+To submit new packages to GNU, see http://www.gnu.org/help/evaluation.html.

 As always, please feel free to write to me, firstname.lastname@example.org, with any GNUish questions or suggestions for future installments.

 For detailed information for each of the events below, see: * http://www.fsf.org/events/rms-speeches.html